auchak06/Kaili_Auchampach_Notebook/GenomeAlignment_Mauve_Trials.md

-Goal: Use the Mauve program to
+Goal: Use the Mauve program (Darling Lab) to align strain genomes and identify where common genes are located.

+Summary: Was able to get two trials to align.

 ### Date: 2/15/24
 #### Trial 1: BH1.fna + BH2.fna